tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 ### 🍎PLOT two pixels with one instruction

 We know that `PLOT X,Y: PLOT X,Y+1` is slower than `VLIN Y, Y+1 AT X`.
 So we're out of options, no ?
 There are no more instructions to plot pixels on the lo-res screen, no ?
-You're right.

-But you're forgetting something: what we plot on the lo-res screen actually shows on the text-screen because the lo-res and text screen share the same memory location: $400-$7FF.
+You're right but you're forgetting something: what we plot on the lo-res screen actually shows on the text-screen too because the lo-res and text screen share the same memory location: $400-$7FF.

 And, **miracle**, two vertical pixels on even horizontal coordinates correspond to one character on the text screen.
 You've seen it before: type `GR` and then `TEXT` and 4/5 of your screen will be filled with `@` characters in `INVERSE`.